26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 25. Ristorante Museo Canova Tadolini

 A travel list isn’t complete without food.
 This restaurant quite literally doubles as a museum and is one of our hidden gems in Rome for being particularly strange.
-Visit here to dine between Roman statues – you’ll step out dizzy from either wine or the sheer amount of museum pieces that surround you.
-Try some of their homemade pasta with truffles.

 Address: Via del Babuino, 150/a, 00187 Roma RM